Bismarck Tower, Janówek: History

-The idea of erecting a monument to Otto von Bismarck had been mooted as far back as 1863 by retired Prussian officer Friedrich Schröter (1820–1888), a wealthy landowner in nearby Wättrisch (Sokolniki) and an admirer of the Iron Chancellor.
+The idea of erecting a monument to Otto von Bismarck had been mooted as far back as 1863 by retired Prussian officer Friedrich Schröter (1820–1888), a wealthy landowner in nearby Wättrisch (Sokolniki) and an admirer of the Iron Chancellor (Eiserner Kanzler).
 Following the Prussian victories in the Second Schleswig War (1864) and the Seven Weeks War (1866), Schröter then set about realising his plans.
 A site was picked for construction of the tower: the south face of Johnsberg Hill near the neighbouring village of Ober-Johnsdorf, part of which was owned by Schröter (1,100 acres).

 Construction began on 15 April 1869, carried out by master mason Bernhardt from Nimptsch (Niemcza) under the supervision of a foreman named Rademacher.
 Serpentine from a local quarry was used as construction material, as well as granite, sandstone and brickwork.
-Total cost of construction was 18,000 marks.
+The total cost of construction was 18,000 marks.

 The tower was inaugurated on 18 October 1869.
 Over the entrance were inscribed in golden letters the words "IN HONOUR OF BISMARCK - 1869".
 The ground floor housed two marble slabs, one commemorating the wars of 1864 and 1866, the other the unification of Germany in 1870.

 The following year the tower and its surrounding park was opened to the public.
 The keys to the tower could be rented from the owner in Wättrisch.
 It was used as an observation deck and recreational centre; in 1910 there was even a wooden pavilion.